-Piano industry is loaded with different styles, designs, shapes, and sizes.
-Pianos have two basic categories: the vertical and horizontal pianos.
+The piano industry is loaded with different styles, designs, shapes, and sizes.
+Pianos have two basic categories: vertical and horizontal pianos.
 Different styles of piano have different attributes and vary in their number of keys and number of pedals.
 The full concert grand pianos are the largest pianos available in the market.

-Usually, stage pianos are heavy duty machines, but of late, the market has witnessed the demand of the lightweight stage pianos.
-A lot of gigging players demand portability as one of the elemental factors in the stage pianos.
+Usually, stage pianos are heavy-duty machines, but of late, the market has witnessed the demand of lightweight stage pianos.
+A lot of gigging players demand portability as one of the elemental factors in stage pianos.

-A lot of brands like Yamaha, Casio, Roland, Kurzweil, Clavia, and Korg come up with some of the best stage piano models that deliver a power packed performance.
-One of the bestsellers and amazing piano comes from the most trusted and reliable brands: Yamaha.
+A lot of brands like Yamaha, Casio, Roland, Kurzweil, Clavia, and Korg come up with some of the best stage piano models that deliver a power-packed performance.
+One of the bestsellers and amazing pianos come from the most trusted and reliable brands: Yamaha.

 Must Read: Digital Piano Reviews

-Yamaha the most trusted brands by consumers has been in the segment of making musical instruments for over 100 years.
+Yamaha the most trusted brand by consumers has been in the segment of making musical instruments for over 100 years.
 It is headquartered in Hamamatsu City, Japan.

 Their products broadly define innovation and speak of the quality and prolonged experience of the brand.
 In fact, not only pianos Yamaha is also known for its flutes, violins, guitars, drums, and a variety of other things.